How to Whiten Yellow-Stained Pillows

 You can let your pillows dry naturally in the sun or put them in a tumble drier to speed things up.
 Feather and down pillows must be dried on an air cycle, while synthetic ones can only be dried on a low-temperature setting.
 Adding a couple of clean tennis balls or wool dryer balls will keep your pillows fluffy.

-And of course, dirt and stains can build up again quite quickly, so to keep your pillows in optimum condition, clean them every three months or so.
+Dirt and stains can build up again quite quickly, so to keep your pillows in optimum condition, clean them every three months or so.